-Visiting with friends Scott & Jennifer Gruber of Crofton, MD, I was simply floored with their recent garage overhaul.
+Visiting with friend and realtor Jennifer Gruber of Crofton, MD, I was simply floored with their recent garage overhaul.
 Most impressive, I thought, was the utilization of overhead space.
 So when I had the opportunity to work again with a garage door specialist (here on Building Moxie), it was the topic of my choice.
 Thanks for the write-up Brandon.
 Enjoy all, and a happy Labor Day weekend. ~jb

 For many homeowners, the garage becomes more than just a place to park their vehicles – it also gets co-opted as storage space.
 But like any storage space, keeping things organized after a while can become problematic.
 This is especially true if you need room to move around, or if you can’t find, say, that box of Christmas decorations when the time comes.

 This is where overhead garage storage solutions come into play.
 Their advantages are immediately clear:

 - It keeps stuff off the floor and out of the way

 - If you’ve got little ones at home, you can easily put hazardous items like antifreeze (or such) out of reach

 - Stow things you don’t use very often overhead until you do need them

 Naturally, there’s a wide variety of overhead storage solutions available on the market today.
 This makes it very easy to find the right one for you.
 The most common option is of course the bolt-mounted stationary rack, but you can also choose from cable-mounted pull-down racks or motorized racks.